-Boiled pork belly with garlic sauce (蒜泥白肉) is one of my favourite Sichuan cuisine dishes.
-It’s absolutely delicious and it’s also a very popular dish in both Chinese and Taiwanese households.
+Boiled pork belly with garlic sauce (蒜泥白肉) is one of my favorite Sichuan cuisine dishes.
+It’s delicious, and it’s also a very popular dish in both Chinese and Taiwanese households.

-When cooking you need to bring the pork belly to a boil over a high heat and then simmer for about 1 hour.
-You can use a chop stick to poke the pork belly while cooking and if the chop stick can go through the pork belly then the pork belly is ready.
+When cooking you need to bring the pork belly to a boil over high heat and then simmer for about 1 hour.
+You can use a chopstick to poke the pork belly while cooking, and if the chopstick can go through the pork belly, then the pork belly is ready.

 - 1 tablespoon rice wine